TeamShinkansen/TeamShinkansen.github.io/motd.md

 ---

 **Q:** After rebooting, I get a dialog saying my NES/SNES Mini is taking a long time to reboot and it never comes back online.

-**A:** There are many possible reasons for this, but a common issue is with the drivers not installing correctly.
-You can either try manually installing the driver located in `hakchi2_CE/driver` names `nesmini_driver.exe`, or if this does not work, you can also try an open-source utility called `Zadig`.
-You can download it at this address: [Zadig - USB driver installation made easy] (https://zadig.akeo.ie/).
+**A:** There are many possible reasons for this, but here are a few common causes:

+- Drivers may not be installing correctly.
+You can either try manually installing the driver located in `hakchi2_CE/driver` named `Nintendo_Classic_USB_Driver.exe`, or if this does not work, you can also try an open-source utility called `Zadig`.
+You can download it at this address: https://zadig.akeo.ie/ .
+- Sometimes, Windows' Firewall may be blocking the connection.
+Make sure to `Accept` incoming/outgoing connections when running hakchi2 CE.
+Windows should advise you of which program is requesting access.
+Only accept for hakchi2 CE.
+You can also, for debugging purposes, try to disable it and see if it works.
+Do not leave your system without a firewall afterwards though, this is there for a reason.
+- A device may be confusing hakchi2 CE or your NES/SNES mini on the network, like a games console on your network, or other devices.
+If possible, you can try disabling your ethernet or wifi connection to see if it helps, as a temporary measure, of course.

 ---

-**Q:** My NES/SNES Mini is in `Recovery mode`, I can't do anything, what is that?

-**A:** This mode is when your console does not boot completely, or if you've attempted a kernel operation that might have failed.
-It will also happen if you select `Kernel > Advanced -> Boot recovery kernel from RAM` of course.
-To get out of this mode, if you don't know how to use the shell, is to click `Tools > Reboot` or, if this does not work, turn off the NES/SNES Mini power switch, and unplug its USB power cable manually.

----

 **Q:** Where is the dump kernel menu option?

-**A:** While the new releases of hakchi do NOT require any manual dump of your original kernel, we have still decided to re-add the option in  `Kernel > Advanced > Dump original kernel (legacy)`.
-You can use this for backwards compatibility with other hakchi2 releases.
+**A:** It's gone!
+If you have a kernel dump in hand, you should still keep it safe, as uninstalling will require using it.
+However, if you're ever installing hakchi again on a NES/SNES mini which has its factory kernel installed, the backup is automatically done by the install script and saved somewhere safe, directly in the console's NAND memory.

 ---

-**Q:** Where is the `Folders Manager` menu item that was present in the `Tools` menu before?

-**A:** For consistency, it's been moved to `Structure > Custom - Use folders manager` button-menu.
-Select this option and click on it again to access the folders manager.
+**Q:** Where is `SFROM Tool` located in hakchi2 CE?
+I've heard it supports it, but can't find how to use it!
+**A:** You first need to visit DarkAkuma's website: http://darkakuma.z-net.us/p/sfromtool.html .
+And download his tool there.
+Also download the patches you want to apply.
+Then decompress the archive in the `sfrom_tool/` folder under your hakchi2 CE's personal directory (there is already a placeholder there for this use).
+Decompress the patches you want to use inside the `patches/` folder.
+And finally, in hakchi2 CE, enable `Settings > SFROM Tool` and profit!
+From then on, when importing SNES games, they will be converted by this tool.
+You can also find additional options in the games list's context menu `SFROM Tool`.
+Finally, there is helper code to allow dragging & dropping the install package and .cnp files onto hakchi2 CE.
+You can try this as well!

+---

+**Q:** Help!
+My custom games are not in the list anymore!
+**A:** Make sure the menu option `Settings -> Separate games storage` is checked if you are using `/games` and `/games_snes` folders to store your NES and SNES games separately.
+When this option is unchecked, only games in `/games` are considered.

+---

+**Q:** Help!
+My original games are not shown in the list anymore!
+**A:** A new feature is accessible through `Settings -> Always copy original games`.
+This will only allow using original games that have been previously cached by hakchi2 CE upon connecting the desired console.
+Unchecking it will show all original games, regardless of their availability. hakchi2 CE will continue to rely on those original games to be present on your NES/SNES mini when syncing games to it.

 ---